AxelXrest/flexihire/README.md

 <h3>Welcome to a short trip for my website project and showcasing</h3>
 <a align="center"><img src="https://i.imgur.com/5v8Xc6v.gif"/></a>
 <h2>✨ Kickoff ✨</h2>
 Welcome to my GitHub repository of FlexiHire, a freelancing website!
+This was made as a project for my second year, so there may be many mistakes.
+Please ignore them or suggest some edits if you want.
+I have used <a href="https://react.dev/">ReactJS</a> for the frontend and integrated it with <a href="https://firebase.google.com/">Firebase</a> for data storage.<br>

-This was made as a project for my second year, so there can be many mistakes.
-Please ignore them or you can suggest some edits if you want.
+<h4>If you are here for reference and want to <s>steal</s> use it, then please give me the credits 😃.</h4>

-I have used [ReactJS](https://react.dev/) for frontend and integrated it with [Firebase](https://firebase.google.com/) for data storings.<br>
+<i>If you need any help, you can open an issue on GitHub or contact me on Discord: `mr.xrest` or `axelxrest`.
+I will be happy to help if I can!</i><br>

 <h4>If you are here for reference and want to <s>steal</s> use it, then please give me the credits 😃.</h4>
 <i>If you need any help, you can open an issue on GitHub or you can contact me on Discord: `mr.xrest` or `axelxrest`, I will be happy to help if I can!</i><br><br>